W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: The free-field theory: an algebraic viewpoint

 \section{The free-field theory: an algebraic viewpoint}

-We have presented in the previous section the probabilistic setting that one can use in order to make sense of the free-field theory.
+We have presented in the previous section the probabilistic setting where we define the free-field theory.
 Here we describe a more algebraic view on the latter and establish a correspondence between these two perspectives.
-To this end we first provide a Fock space representation of the rank $r$ Heisenberg vertex algebra which we view as a family of operators $\left(\A_{n,i}\right)_{n\in\Z,i=1,\cdots,r}$ acting on the Hilbert space of states $\Hil$, where $r\geq1$ is fixed.
-We then explain how this vertex algebra structure can be written using the tools introduced in the previous section.
+To this end we first provide a Fock representation of the rank $r$ Heisenberg algebra acting on the Hilbert space of states $\Hil$, which we then promote to a structure of vertex algebra and relate to the probabilistic framework from the previous section.